pysentimiento: A Python Toolkit for Opinion Mining and Social NLP tasks: Abstract

 \section{Abstract}

-Extracting opinions from texts has gathered a lot of interest in the last years, as we are experiencing an unprecedented volume of user-generated content in social networks and other places.
-A problem that social researchers find in using opinion mining tools is that they are usually behind commercial APIs and unavailable for other languages than English.
-To address these issues, we present \pysentimiento{}, a multilingual Python toolkit for Sentiment Analysis and other Social NLP tasks.
-This open-source library brings state-of-the-art models for Spanish and English in a black-box fashion, allowing researchers to easily access these techniques.
+{In recent years, the extraction of opinions and information from user-generated text has attracted a lot of interest, largely due to the unprecedented volume of content in Social Media.
+However, social researchers face some issues in adopting cutting-edge tools for these tasks, as they are usually behind commercial APIs, unavailable for other languages than English, or very complex to use for non-experts.
+To address these issues, we present \pysentimiento{}, a comprehensive multilingual Python toolkit designed for opinion mining and other Social NLP tasks.
+This open-source library brings state-of-the-art models for Spanish, English, Italian, and Portuguese in an easy-to-use Python library, allowing researchers to leverage these techniques.
+We present a comprehensive assessment of performance for several pre-trained language models across a variety of tasks, languages, and datasets, including an evaluation of fairness in the results.}